threesquared/sonos-sabotage/README.md

 ## Description

+stuxsonos is a CLI tool for waging cyberwarfare in the office.
-This CLI tool contains a number of modes designed to take various covert and overt actions to disrupt or disable sonos devices on the local network for use in office cyber warfare.
+It contains a number of different modes that take various covert and overt actions to disrupt or disable playback on Sonos devices within the local network.

 ## Installation